Vinlock/twerker/README.md

 ## Quick Start

 Create two separate files: one for defining your worker and another for using it.
+Name your worker file using kebab-case to match the function it implements.

-### `worker.ts` - Define your worker
+### `heavy-computation.worker.ts` - Define your worker
 ```typescript
 import run from 'twerker';